 Foster High School has even used local funds to employ social workers, community liaisons, and counselors.
-It’s reported that the school graduated 73 percent of its homeless students last year, exceeding the state’s overall homeless-student graduation rate of 52 percent.
+It’s reported that the school graduated 73% of its homeless students last year, exceeding the state’s overall homeless-student graduation rate of 52%.

 After the screening, there will be a discussion panel featuring UW faculty member Josephine Ensign, author of “Catching Homelessness.”

 “She was somebody who struggled with homelessness herself,” Halverson said.
 “We’re hoping to really bring a lot of authenticity to the discussion around the challenge.”

 The December film for the Education & Society screenings will be “Starving The Beast.”
 The film essentially blames the downfall of public education funding on politicians’ dedication to not increasing taxes, effectively putting the burden on schools, and ultimately students, to backfill costs.